 - Prefer a brand associated with prestige, exclusivity, and global recognition.

-Models like the Monaco and Carrera carry strong design identities, while collections such as the TAG Heuer Connected bridge the gap between traditional luxury and smart technology.
+The Monaco and Carrera carry strong, unmistakable design identities.
+And collections like the TAG Heuer Connected bridge the gap between traditional Swiss luxury and smart technology in a way very few brands have managed to pull off convincingly.

 - Prefer a bold, contemporary design with a sport-driven edge.